Expressing and handling breast milk in hospital

 Breast milk can be stored in a sterilised container, breast milk storage bags, or the syringe or pot provided:

-You will be encouraged to take any unused expressed milk home in a cold bag.
-If you don’t it will be disposed of by hospital staff in line with the above times.
+Please take any unused expressed milk home in a cold bag.
+If you don’t, it will be disposed of by hospital staff in line with the above times.

 Does my breast milk need to be labelled?

-All expressed breast milk should be labelled with the labels given to you by the hospital.
-Make sure your name, hospital number, date expressed, and time expressed is written clearly on the label.
+Yes.
+All expressed breast milk must be labelled with your patient identification label.
+Make sure the date and time expressed is written clearly on the label.

-How do I feed my baby my expressed breast milk?
+How do I feed baby my expressed breast milk?

 Useful information